Tupoumoheofo

-Family and Social Rank
+Family and social rank

 In the late 18th century, Tupoumoheofo may have been the highest-ranking person in Tonga due to her matrilineal descent.
-Her “mother’s mother was Tamaha, the sacred eldest daughter of the Tu’i Tonga’s eldest sister, and thus the person holding the highest rank in Tonga(van der Grijp 538)”.
+Her “mother’s mother was Tamahā, the sacred eldest daughter of the Tu’i Tonga’s eldest sister, and thus the person holding the highest rank in Tonga(van der Grijp 538)”.
 She also earned high status through her patrilineal descent as her father was Tupoulahi, the 7th Kanokupolu.

 Tupoumoheofo was a sister of Tu’ihalafatai, the 9th Tu’i Kanokupolu.

 In the late 1760s, Tupoumoheofo married Tu’i Tonga Paulaho, the 36th Tu'i Tonga, as principal wife (the moheofo), whom she is often considered to have helped in assassinating in 1791.

 With her husband Paulaho, Tupoumoheofo had several daughters, including Fatafehi ʻo Lapaha.
 Fuanunuiava, the future 38th Tu’i Tonga, is often said also to be a son of this marriage and that obtaining him his future title was one of Tupoumoheofo’s main goals.
-A genealogy collected by Neil Gunson suggests, however, that Fuanunuiava was not Tupoumoheofo’s son but instead Paulaho’s son from his secondary wife, Fokonofo(202 herda) and therefore Tupoumoheofo would have little reason to push him into power.
+A genealogy collected by Neil Gunson suggests, however, that Fuanunuiava was not Tupoumoheofo’s son but instead Paulaho’s son from his secondary wife, Fokonofo (202 herda) and therefore Tupoumoheofo would have little reason to push him into power.